zulubit/podcraft/README.md

 ## Installation

 PodCraft is not quite ready for prime time.
-It's in a **proof of concept** stage.
+It's in a **proof of concept** stage (code is not well tested and there are bugs).

 If you'd like to try it out anyway you can clone the repository and install it with go: